 Post-completion: Finally, they’ll ensure the sale is completed and that you’re good to go

-Not handing in the appropriate paperwork associated with these stages, correctly completed, by the required dates can result in your contract being voided.
+If the appropriate paperwork isn’t correctly completed and submitted by the required dates, it can result in your property contract being voided.
 That could see you miss out on your dream home, perhaps even forfeiting any deposit you’ve paid.

 What does a conveyancer do?

-A conveyancer is a trained and accredited professional who provides advice and information related to the transfer of property ownership and assists buyers and sellers through the process.
-They’ll organise all the appropriate documentation required for settlement, communicate with lenders, and provide advice where possible.
+A conveyancer is a trained and accredited professional who provides advice and information related to the transfer of property ownership and assists both buyers and sellers through the process.
+They organise appropriate documentation required for settlement, communicate with lenders, and provide advice where possible.

 Solicitors can also act as conveyancers.
-Indeed, some states demand all conveyancing work is overseen or completed by a solicitor.
-A solicitor is also, by definition, a lawyer.
-Thus, they can often provide advice on a greater variety of topics and might be better suited to manage the legalities of complicated property transactions.
-On the other hand, a solicitor will typically charge more than a conveyancer to do the same conveyancing work.
+Indeed, some states (Queensland and the ACT) demand all conveyancing work is overseen or completed by solicitors who have comprehensive legal training.
+Thus, they can provide advice on a wider variety of topics and might be better suited to manage the legalities of complicated property transactions.
+Generally, a solicitor will charge more than a conveyancer to do the same conveyancing work.

 It’s recommended you use a conveyancer (or solicitor) when: